-The Court of Appeal confirmed the SCC sentence issued on 29 May 2016.
-Abdulaziz al-Shubaily was then convicted of, among other charges, "insulting the integrity of the judicial system and the judges", "violating Article 6 of the Anti-Cyber Crime Law" by "inciting public opinion against the rulers of this country and signing statements that were published online that call on people to demonstrate", and "insisting to not abide by the judicial decision to abolish ACPRA".
+The SCC convicted Abdulaziz al-Shubaily of, among other charges, "insulting the integrity of the judicial system and the judges", "violating Article 6 of the Anti-Cyber Crime Law" by "inciting public opinion against the rulers of this country and signing statements that were published online that call on people to demonstrate", and "insisting to not abide by the judicial decision to abolish ACPRA".
 Abdulaziz al-Shubaily was also ordered to sign a pledge to not return to his activism.
-These charges are politically motivated as they relate to his human rights work with ACPRA, including reports published by the organization and tweets accusing the Ministry of Interior of gross and systematic human rights violations.

-Abdulaziz al-Shubaily was called for interrogation in November 2013 and formally charged in July 2014, before his trial at the SCC began on 24 September 2014.
-In March 2015, he was presented with additional charges of "communicating with foreign organizations" and providing information to Amnesty International for use in two of its reports.
-The prosecution and the court have ignored Abdulaziz al-Shubaily's repeated requests to be shown the evidence regarding this charge.
+Abdulaziz al-Shubaily was originally called in for interrogation in November 2013 and formally charged in July 2014, before his trial at the SCC began on 24 September 2014.
+In March 2015, he was charged additionally with "communicating with foreign organizations" and for providing information to Amnesty International for use in two of its reports.
+The prosecution and the court ignored Abdulaziz al-Shubaily's repeated requests to be shown the evidence regarding this charge.